xyteam/AutoBDD/README.md

 * autobdd-run - AutoBDD running env.
 Run your BDD test anywhere (local desktop or cloud CI/CD).

-* autobdd-dev - AutoBDD development env.
-Run this container on your PC to develop and run your BDD test locally.
+* autobdd-dev - AutoBDD development env, and environment with GUI and all the automation tools pre-installed and pre-configured.
+It also pre-configured with your test development folders.
+You can update your test code in your own PC, and it will automatically reflected inside this container.
+Running your test inside this container allows you to visualize all aspect of your BDD test.

 ### Simple to use